Ya0h4cker/MyCTFstudy/web security/java/Shiro/Bypass payload length restriction.md

 * Modify the max size of HTTP request header in `Tomcat` by reflection.

-* The payload in cookie realizes obtaining the `request` object, thereby acquiring the data in the HTTP request body.
+* The payload in cookie realizes obtaining the `Request` object, thereby acquiring the data in the HTTP request body.
 Then the payload realizes calling `ClassLoader.defineClass()` method to load the evil class dynamically with the bytecodes in the HTTP request body.